aniacichocka/To_Do_List/README.md

-A simple to do list created with ReactJS, JSON database and CSS.
+A simple to do list application created with ReactJS, JSON database and CSS.

+In the project launch: npm install than JSON Server and Webpack Server.